torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     the issue afterwards.
 Sometimes simply restarting will be enough, sometimes a change to the configuration followed by a reboot can eliminate the Oops.
-    But don't invest too much time into this at this point of the process, as the cause for the Oops might already be fixed in the newer Linux kernel version you are going to install later in this process.
+    But don't invest too much time into this at this point of the process, as the cause for the Oops might already be fixed in the newer GNU/Linux kernel version you are going to install later in this process.

  2. Your system uses a software that installs its own kernel modules, for